 The first step is to really understand that it’s not what happens to you but how you handle it that determines your destiny.
 That’s immediately empowering.

 Then take the time to locate any attitudes you have that carry victim, martyr-like or poor-me frequencies and do the personal work to change these.
 Sometimes just becoming aware of an attitude, seeing why it doesn’t serve you and consciously changing the behaviour is all that’s needed (as with the massage woman).
-In other cases, deeper levels of emotional work may be required to help you to turn this around, such as working with an IST practitioner or similar type of therapist.
+In other cases, deeper levels of emotional work may be required to help you to turn this around, such as a series of Personal Insight Sessions.

 Emotional clutter clearing can be more challenging than physical clutter clearing, but very worthwhile.